Graduate Studies in Modern Greek

 Placement

 Mastery of Modern Greek enables students to consider careers in such fields as education, government, international trade, banking, print or electronic media, or the travel industry.
-Modern Greek Majors are well-prepared for graduate work or professional degrees as well as for employment in public or private agencies and institutions.
+Modern Greek majors are well-prepared for graduate work or professional degrees, as well as for employment in public or private agencies and institutions.

-After graduation, Ohio State undergraduates with a Modern Greek Major have gone into government, law, medicine, engineering, education, journalism, and other professions as well as graduate school.
+After graduation, Ohio State undergraduates with a Modern Greek major have gone into government, law, medicine, engineering, education, journalism, and other professions as well as graduate school.